Joshkunz/podcasts/README.md

 ```bash
 $ podcasts download -s
 ```
-which will print out a list of matching episodes, in this case, it will print out a list of the most recent episode from each podcast, the default.
+which will print out a list of matching episodes.
+In this case, it will print out a list of the most recent episode from each podcast (the default).

 You can supply search terms with the `-S` or `--search` flag like so:
 ```bash